MIBOR (Indian reference rate)

-MIBOR (Mumbai Interbank Outright Rate) is the overnight interest rate or reference rate based on the averaged interest rates at which Indian banks borrow unsecured funds from counterparties in the Indian rupee wholesale money market (or interbank market).
+The Mumbai Interbank Outright Rate (MIBOR) is the overnight interest rate or reference rate based on the averaged interest rates at which Indian banks borrow unsecured funds from counterparties in the Indian rupee wholesale money market (or interbank market).

 The rate was originally published by the Fixed Income Money Market and Derivative Association of India (FIMMDA) and the National Stock Exchange of India (NSE).
 This was moved to a dedicated organisation, Financial Benchmarks India Private Ltd (FBIL) in 2015 which is jointly owned by FIMMDA, the Foreign Exchange Dealers’ Association of India (FEDAI) and the Indian Banks' Association (IBA).
 The rate is based on similar rates in London such as Libor and Euribor.

 The MIBOR is used as a bench mark rate for majority of financial derivative deals struck for interest rate swaps, forward rate agreements, Floating Rate Debentures and term deposits in India.
 The rate is fixed on the basis of volume based weighted average of traded rates from 9am to 10am each morning.